How Method Overloading Works in PHP

 }

-You would get an error like this: PHP Fatal error: Cannot redeclare SampleClass::add()
+You would get an error like this: PHP Fatal error: Cannot redeclare SampleClass::add().
+But PHP supports method overloading using a magic keyword, __call.

 This is a magic method that PHP calls when it tries to execute a method of a class and it doesn’t find it.
 This magic keyword takes in two arguments: a function name and other arguments to be passed into the function.
 Its definition looks like this: